Planning your garden is an important step that many gardeners neglect. Get yourself some paper, make a map, and plan out your garden this year!

-If you haven’t already started planting your garden, I’m sure you will be soon.
-Please take a few minutes before you start this year to create a written garden plan that includes a map.
-Then take that map and include it in your garden journal so that you have it for the next several years.
+If you haven’t already started planting your garden, I’m sure you will soon.
+Please take a few minutes before you start this year to create a written garden plan!
 For me planning your garden is one of those tasks that can be completed in the dead of winter.
 It’s nice to think about my summer garden when the world is covered in snow!

-This often over looked step in the gardening season can save, you time, prevent diseases, and make for an overall more productive garden.
-There are 6 things you should be planning for in your garden.
+This often overlooked step in the gardening season can save you time, prevent diseases, and make for an overall more productive garden!

 Here are a few examples:

-Peas, this early spring crop is usually finished up by mid June in my garden.
+Peas are usually finished up by mid-June in my garden.
 This leaves a whole bed and a whole summer to deal with.
 You need to plan what will follow in this bed.

-Plan for larger warm season crops like tomatoes having a faster growing cool season companion.
+Plan for larger warm-season crops, like tomatoes, to have a faster growing cool season companion.
 Depending on the bed size I often plant either beets or broccoli on the south side of the bed where I plan on planting my tomatoes.
-These cool season crops don’t take up too much space and will be close to maturity when I set out my tomato seedlings.
-They will finish up growing and be harvested before the tomatoes start to take over the beds.
+These cool-season crops don’t take up too much space and will be close to maturity when I set out my tomato seedlings.
+They will finish growing and be harvested before the tomatoes start to take over the beds.

 The next step in planning your garden is to plan for crop rotation.
 Rotating your crops through your garden beds is a vital practice for every gardener.
 Even those of you with small gardens should practice crop rotation.